Modern Law Practice:

 Drumming Up New Perspectives

 The 2025 West Virginia State Bar Annual Meeting explores the modern law office with presentations covering topics such as the changing landscape of Title IX, generational differences in the work place, neurodiversity, and more.
+Mark your calendars, as the State Bar returns to the Greenbrier Resort on April 3rd and 4th.

 This year our CLE presentation coincides with World Drummer Day, allowing us to add a new element of fun to our event.
 The Greenbrier East High School steel drum band will provide musical accompaniment for our Judicial Reception on April 3rd.
-Additionally, during our day of CLE we will be providing a rock and roll inspired photo opportunity with a full drum kit to boot!
+Additionally, during our day of CLE on April 4th, we will be providing a rock and roll inspired photo opportunity with a full drum kit to boot!

 A Speaker Line Up That Hits All the Right Notes